Blendify/blender-manual/trunk/blender_docs/manual/render/workflows/command_line.rst

 ``-o /project/renders/frame_#####``
    Path of where to save the rendered image, using 5 padded zeros for the frame number.
 ``-F EXR``
-   Override the image format specified in the blend file and save to an OpenEXR image.
+   Override the image format specified in the blend-file and save to an OpenEXR image.
 ``-f -2``
    Render only the second last frame.